 And that’s when I realized that Frankie was gone, for who knows what reason, and I was stranded.
 No ride home.

 “Mom, can you pick me up?”

-Suddenly I feel like I’m 13 again, crying in the bathroom at Katie’s birthday party because all the girls were making fun of how I watch sports and never paint my nails and why am I so weird.
+Suddenly I feel like I’m way back to 13 again, crying in the bathroom at Katie’s birthday party because all the girls were making fun of how I watch football and don’t like going to their sleepovers, and why am I so weird.

 “I need a ride home.”

 I didn’t have to explain.
 It’s a noisy ride home, and I’m telling her what happened and that Frankie pretty much bailed.
 Not that this worsened my mother’s opinion of him.
 I know he tried at the beginning to put his best foot forward, the way everyone does because I’m a pastor’s daughter.
 The other foot has proven less impressive.

 “Natalie, I’m really sorry…” Hearing Frankie’s voice, and my resolve to break up with him, dissolves.

 Nothing is fine!
 But when he’s good to me, I can’t get over how amazing he makes me feel.